-The Yale School of Medicine’s Open Data Access (YODA) Project helps researchers and physicians to access anonymized clinical trial data from Janssen – Jonhson& Johnson's pharmaceutical business wing.
+The Yale School of Medicine’s Open Data Access (YODA) Project helps researchers and physicians to access anonymized clinical trial data from Janssen – Johnson & Johnson's pharmaceutical business wing.

 Johnson & Johnson's Janssen shares access to anonymized clinical trials data with the Yale Open Data Access Project, which serves as an independent body overseeing trials data requests from investigators and researchers.
-The purpose of YODA is to allow ressearchers access to important clinical data from J&J, whilst ensuring the safety and privacy of this initiative.
+The purpose of YODA is to allow researchers access to important clinical data from Johnson & Johnson whilst ensuring the safety and privacy of this initiative.